 How many EV chargepoints will the project install?

 ESO will provide up to 25MW for EV charging which is enough power for over 100 ultra-rapid chargers.
-We aim to install up to 50 charge points at Redbridge Park & Ride, which will be a combination of rapid DC chargers and fast AC chargers, available to the public.
+We aim to install 38 charge points at Redbridge Park & Ride, which will be a combination of rapid DC chargers and fast AC chargers, available to the public.
 These will be operated by several Charge Point Operators.

 Where will the EV chargepoints be sited?

 Chargepoints will be sited at Oxford City Council locations to enable the council to electrify a range of vehicles, from cars and vans through to tipper trucks.
-A public superhub will be created at Redbridge Park & Ride offering up to 50 chargepoints for public use.
+A public superhub will be created at Redbridge Park & Ride offering 38 chargepoints for public use.

 The ESO team are also in discussions with local bus operators, taxi firms and businesses to assess how and where the project could deliver additional capacity to support the electrification of transport across the city.